| DIY-Welder - Build your own Arc, MIG and TIG welder | Page hits: |

 The alternator has any regulator removed and the field brush connection brought out externally.
 The '-' terminal may be left connected to the case if it already is.

-A series of resistors sets the field current.
+A rheostat sets the field current.
 Depending on the speed and alternator, the values may need to be adjusted.
-If you can find a 10-Ohm rheostat that is at least 20 watt, that will work.
-You would want to add series resistor for the maximum settin.
+If you can find a 5 to 10-Ohm rheostat that is at least 20 watt or 5 Amp, that will work.

 The MOV will suppress the spike when the arc is broken.
 Without it, the voltage will spike up until the diodes break down.
 This will reduce the life of them.
 It should be about 100V.
 An example can be found on Digikey, search for part # ERZ-V07D101.